GreptimeTeam/greptimedb-ingester-go/README.md

 - `type` is to define the data type. if type is timestamp, `precision` is supported
 - the metadata separator is `;` and the key value separator is `:`

-type supported is the same as described [Datatypes supported](#datatypes-supported), and case insensitive
+type supported is the same as described [Datatypes supported](#datatypes-supported), and case insensitive.

+When fields marked with `greptime:"-"`, writing field will be ignored.

 ##### define struct with tags